346278

 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-CarGurus reported EBITDA of $61.46 million this quarter, resulting in a 27.5% margin.
-Furthermore, CarGurus has shown strong profitability over the last four quarters, with average EBITDA margins of 21.4%.
+This quarter, CarGurus's EBITDA came in at $50.4 million, resulting in a 23.4% margin.
+Furthermore, CarGurus has shown strong profitability over the last four quarters, with average EBITDA margins of 22.8%.

 CarGurus Adjusted EBITDA Margin

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-CarGurus burned through $17.89 million in Q4, with cash flow turning negative year on year.
+CarGurus's free cash flow came in at $17.83 million in Q1, down 70.5% year on year.

 CarGurus Free Cash Flow

-CarGurus has generated $83.32 million in free cash flow over the last 12 months, a solid 9.1% of revenue.
-This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.
+CarGurus has generated $40.69 million in free cash flow over the last 12 months, or 4.5% of revenue.
+This FCF margin stems from its asset-lite business model and enables it to reinvest in its business without depending on the capital markets.

-It was good to see CarGurus narrowly top analysts' revenue expectations this quarter.
-On the other hand, its revenue is still in decline and revenue guidance for next quarter missed Wall Street's estimates.
-Overall, the results could have been better.
-The company is down 15% on the results and currently trades at $20.3 per share.
+We struggled to find many strong positives in these results.
+Its revenue growth regrettably slowed and its revenue guidance for next quarter missed Wall Street's estimates.
+Overall, this was a bad quarter for CarGurus.
+The company is down 2.3% on the results and currently trades at $21.75 per share.

 Is Now The Time?

-CarGurus may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+CarGurus may have had a tough quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

-We think CarGurus is a good business.
-We'd expect growth rates to moderate from here, but its revenue growth has been exceptional over the last three years.
-And while its growth in users has been lackluster, the good news is its top-tier ARPU growth shows the increasing value of its platform to its users.
-On top of that, its gross margins are a strong starting point for the overall profitability of the business.
+We think CarGurus is a solid business.
+We'd expect growth rates to moderate from here, but its revenue growth has been impressive over the last three years.
+And while its users have declined, the good news is its impressive gross margins are a wonderful starting point for the overall profitability of the business.
+On top of that, its solid free cash flow generation gives it re-investment options.

-At the moment CarGurus trades at 13.1x next 12 months EV-to-EBITDA.
-There's definitely a lot of things to like about CarGurus and looking at the consumer internet landscape right now, it seems that the company trades at a pretty interesting price point.
+At the moment, CarGurus trades at 11.3x next 12 months EV-to-EBITDA.
+There are definitely things to like about CarGurus and looking at the consumer internet landscape right now, it seems that the company trades at a pretty interesting price.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.